-If you have stepped into a supermarket recently, in all likelihood you would have noticed that cooking oils are having a major culinary moment.
+If you have stepped into a supermarket or a grocery store recently, in all likelihood you would have noticed that cooking oils are having a major culinary moment.
 When presented with numerous varieties, it can be hard to determine which one is good for you and which one isn’t.

 However, there is no right or wrong answer, as it depends on the contents of the oils.
 When selecting, there are a few factors that should be considered, like fatty acid content, smoke point, and purpose of use.1